Building a serverless application with Go, Google Cloud Run and Firebase

 Google Cloud Run

-The idea of Google Cloud Run is pretty simple - you just need to provide a Docker container, and Google Cloud runs it.
+The idea behind Google Cloud Run is simple: you just need to provide a Docker container, and Google Cloud runs it.

 Inside this container, you can run an application written in any language that can expose a port with your HTTP or gRPC API.

-You are not limited to synchronous processing – you can process Pub/Sub messages inside of this container.
+You’re not limited to synchronous processing: you can also process Pub/Sub messages inside this container.

 And that’s all that you need from the infrastructure side.
 Google Cloud does all the magic.
 Based on the traffic, the container will automatically scale up and down.
 Sounds like a perfect solution?

-In most cases, these articles leave out the problem of vendor lock-in.
+Most of these articles ignore the problem of vendor lock-in.
 The deployment method should be just an implementation detail.
-I’ve already covered this topic in the Why using Microservices or Monolith can be just a detail? article in 2018.
+I covered this topic in the Why using Microservices or Monolith can be just a detail? article in 2018.

-But what is most important – using all the newest and most shiny technologies doesn’t mean that your application will not become a hated legacy in the next 3 months.
+But most importantly, using the newest and shiniest technologies doesn’t mean your application won’t become hated legacy in the next 3 months.

 Serverless solves only infrastructure challenges.
 It doesn’t stop you from building an application that is hard to maintain.
-I even have the impression that it’s the opposite – all these fancy applications sooner or later are the hardest to maintain.
+I even have the impression that it’s the opposite: these fancy applications sooner or later become the hardest to maintain.

 For this series of articles, we created a fully functional, real-life application.
-You can deploy this application with one command to Google Cloud using Terraform.
-You can run the local copy with one docker-compose command.
+You can deploy this application to Google Cloud with one command using Terraform.
+You can run a local copy with a single docker-compose command.

-There is also one thing that we are doing differently than others.
-We included some subtle issues, that from our observations are common in Go projects.
-In the long term, these small issues become critical and stop us from adding new features.
+There is also one thing we’re doing differently than others.
+We included some subtle issues that, from our observations, are common in Go projects.
+In the long term, these small issues become critical and prevent us from adding new features.

 Have we lost our minds?
-Not yet. 😉 This approach will help you to understand what issues you can solve and what techniques can help.
-It is also a kind of challenge for practices that we use.
-If something is not a problem, why should we use any technique to solve it?
+Not yet. 😉 This approach will help you understand which issues you can solve and which techniques help.
+It’s also a test for the practices we use.
+If something isn’t a problem, why use any technique to solve it?

 Plan

-In the next couple of articles, we will cover all topics related to running the application on Google Cloud.
+In the next few articles, we cover all topics related to running the application on Google Cloud.
 In this part, we didn’t add any issues or bad practices. 😉 The first articles may be a bit basic if you already have some experience in Go.
-We want to ensure that if you are just starting with Go, you will be able to follow more complex topics that come next.
+We want to ensure that if you’re just starting with Go, you’ll be able to follow the more complex topics that come next.

-Next, we will refactor parts of the application handling business logic.
+Next, we refactor parts of the application that handle business logic.
 This part will be much more complex.

 Running the project locally

 The ability to run a project locally is critical for efficient development.
-It is very annoying when you are not able to check changes that you did in a simple and fast way.
+It’s frustrating when you can’t check your changes quickly and easily.

 It’s much harder to achieve it for projects built from hundreds of microservices.
-Fortunately, our project has only 5 services. 😉 In Wild Workouts we created Docker Compose with live code reloading for both frontend and backend.
-For the frontend, we are using a container with vue-cli-service serve tool.
+Fortunately, our project has only 5 services. 😉 In Wild Workouts, we created a Docker Compose setup with live code reloading for both frontend and backend.
+For the frontend, we use a container with the vue-cli-service serve tool.
 For the backend, the situation is a bit more complex.
-In all containers, we are running the reflex tool. reflex listens for any code changes that trigger the recompilation of the service.
-If you are interested in details, you can find them in our Go Docker dev environment with Go Modules and live code reloading blog post.
+In all containers, we run the reflex tool. reflex listens for code changes and triggers recompilation of the service.
+If you’re interested in the details, you can find them in our Go Docker dev environment with Go Modules and live code reloading blog post.

 Requirements